 - Protect your scalp from the sun with hats, wigs or sunscreen

-- Be creative: use colorful scarves, turbans or hats.
-Make sure headwear is not too tight or irritates the scalp.
+- Be creative!
+Use colorful scarves, turbans or hats.
+Make sure your headwear is not too tight or irritating to your scalp.

 - Wigs are an option, although good-quality wigs can be expensive.
-Some insurance plans may help cover the cost of a wig.
+Check with your insurance company to see if your plan will help cover the cost.